predictable-labs/ryumem/ryumem-travel-planner/README.md

 ### How to Use
 1. Click any query button to execute it
 2. The first query will take ~5.5 seconds (full execution with 10 tools)
+3. An **optimized workflow is automatically generated** showing all 10 tools enabled
+4. **Resize the sidebar** by dragging the divider between chat and sidebar for better visibility
-3. A workflow is automatically generated and shown in the Workflows panel
+5. **Toggle between List and Graph views** using the buttons in the Workflows panel
+   - **List view**: Traditional list with tool toggles
+   - **Graph view**: Visual DAG showing tool dependencies and parallel execution paths
-4. Click on the Settings icon in the workflow to edit it (enable/disable exploratory tools)
+6. Click on the Settings icon in the workflow to edit it (enable/disable exploratory tools)
-5. Click a similar query (e.g., another Mumbai to Bangalore trip)
+7. Click a similar query (e.g., another Mumbai to Bangalore trip)
-6. Watch it complete in ~1.3 seconds with optimized execution (76-77% faster!)
+8. Watch it complete in ~1.3 seconds with optimized execution (76-77% faster!)
+9. The **new workflow shows only 4 enabled tools** (exploratory tools disabled) - reflecting actual execution
-7. Observe the performance metrics update in real-time
+10. Observe the performance metrics update in real-time
-8. Click **"Reset Demo"** in the top-right to start fresh
+11. Click **"Reset Demo"** in the top-right to start fresh

 ## How It Works